 Senior Dachshund rescued from squatter camp

 Where does he come from?
-The lady’s boss in Durbanville who decided that sending an older Dachshund into the SQUATTER CAMP is a good idea because she is so fond of her domestic (actually, she probably just wanted a convenient way to ditch the dog).
+The lady’s boss in Durbanville who decided that sending an elderly Dachshund into a SQUATTER CAMP is a good idea (actually, she probably just wanted a convenient way to ditch the dog).

 Firstly, the lady who took him has been looking after him as well as possible, given the circumstances she lives in – she is NOT to blame.

-No matter how nice the person you give your dog to is, this is NOT a good environment.
-In fact, this is not a place for people either, but at least they can look out for themselves.
-He is so short he can barely climb over the trash, and the dongas filled with effluent & rubble are higher than he is!!!
+No matter how nice the person you give your dog to is, this is NOT a good environment – for people or animals.
+And why are you adding burden to their lives and to the welfare?
+This poor little dog is so short and arthritic that he can barely climb over the trash, and the dongas filled with effluent & rubble are higher than he is!
 Imagine his surprise at coming from a quiet, suburban home, and ending up in this chaotic, scary environment?!